Centers for Disease Control and Prevention Training Programs (Deadline: Ongoing)

 Howard Hughes Medical Center Gilliam Fellowship for Advanced Study (Deadline: not yet announced)

 The program provides awards to pairs of dissertation advisers and their graduate students based on what HHMI values and considers essential components of the environment, particularly the institution and adviser’s commitment to creating a healthy academic ecosystem and the student’s potential for scientific leadership.
 Fellows are supported for up to three years of dissertation research, typically in years three, four, and five of PhD study.

 Gilead Medical Affairs Investigator Sponsored Research (Deadline: August)

 Gilead provides ISR grants primarily in our therapeutic areas of expertise and based on the scientific merit of the proposal.
 The research must be intended to contribute knowledge to the medical community, and will be reviewed by a Gilead cross functional committee.

-Burroughs Welcome Fund: Career Awards at the Scientific Interface (Deadline: September 1, 2021)
+Burroughs Welcome Fund: Career Awards at the Scientific Interface (Deadline: not yet announced)

 BWF's Career Awards at the Scientific Interface (CASI) provide $500,000 over five years to bridge advanced postdoctoral training and the first three years of faculty service.
 These awards are open to U.S. and Canadian citizens, permanent residents, and temporary residents.